mavryk-network/jsmv/docs/api/ledger.md

 # 💰 Ledger

-The `Ledger` object maintains a persistent ledger of all accounts and their balances of L2 tez (stored as mutez).
+The `Ledger` object maintains a persistent ledger of all accounts and their balances of L2 tez (stored as mumav).
 Additionally, the `Ledger` object stores the 'self address' of the smart function, which is the address of the smart function itself.

 All operations on `Ledger` are synchronous and atomic, committed if the request to the smart function suceeds.